apollographql/apollo-client/.api-reports/api-report-testing_core.md

 interface QueryOptions<TVariables = OperationVariables, TData = any> {
     canonizeResults?: boolean;
     context?: DefaultContext;
-    errorPolicy?: ErrorPolicy;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "ErrorPolicy" errorPolicy?: ErrorPolicy;
-    fetchPolicy?: FetchPolicy;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@apollo/client" does not have an export "FetchPolicy" fetchPolicy?: FetchPolicy;
     notifyOnNetworkStatusChange?: boolean;
     partialRefetch?: boolean;